Do Narcissists Enjoy Kissing?

 • It relaxes you and helps you to ‘fall’ for them

-• It helps you become attached and addicted to them (read up on Trauma Bonds below)
+• It helps you become attached and addicted to them (read up on Trauma Bonding below)

 • It increases sex drive, which helps to bond you to them quicker